Indonesian stand-up comedian Sakdiyah Ma’ruf challenges women’s issues and religious extremism with her razor-sharp wit. She spoke to Najwa Abdullah.

 “How do you feel about being Muslim in Indonesia?” asked stand-up comedian Sakdiyah Ma’ruf at the beginning of our conversation.
 “It’s [something so] normal that you almost can’t see what is wrong, what goes wrong, or if there is anything wrong in the society.”

-When people hear that Indonesia has the biggest Muslim population in the world, and that it can stand side by side with democracy, they might think Islam is being practised properly.
+When people hear that Indonesia has the biggest Muslim population in the world and that it can stand side by side with democracy, they might think Islam is being practiced properly.
 On the surface level, why wouldn’t it be so?
 The constitution allows religious freedom and as the majority, Muslims have an abundance of religious benefits and facilities.
-But Sakdiyah believes that “something is amiss, and the danger is that most of us don’t even realise that.”
+But Sakdiyah believes that “something is amiss, and the danger is that most of us don’t even realize that.”

 The 32-year-old resident of Jogjakarta is a rare find in Indonesian-Muslim society – especially in her ethnic group of Arab-Indonesians.
 She is one of the very few female stand-up comedians in the country to appear on national TV and to concern herself with women’s issues, corruption and the proliferating extremism among Muslims towards minorities.

 Her criticism of certain Islamic practices and groups is prone to controversy, but she believes that she is on the right track.
 “I’m conscious, responsible and have arguments as well as stories for every single thing that I say.
 Simply put, there’s a cautious intention to address certain issues in every joke.
 I will not talk about something I don’t have knowledge of or talk with prejudice and assumptions.”

 She believes that social norms can turn us against ourselves.
 “At the end of the day, we become strangers in our skin.
 We don’t recognize ourselves, for instance, we lose our senses and humanity in our religiousness.
 Or in our women’s world, we don’t really know why we are wearing these high heels and fake eyelashes.”